rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Fuel sources are added as dispatchable sources, which still can have development, investment, operational and dispatch costs.
 They are added by adding a column in `energyProviders.CSV`, and setting file_name to `None`.

-DSOs, even though also dispatchable sources of generation, should be added via `energyProviders.csv`, as there are some additional features available then.
+Energy providers, even though also dispatchable sources of generation, should be added via `energyProviders.csv`, as there are some additional features available then.

-Both DSOs and the additional fuel sources are limited to the options provided in the table of :ref:`table_default_energy_carrier_weights_label`, as the default weighting factors to translate the energy carrier into electricity equivalent need to be defined.
+Both energy providers and the additional fuel sources are limited to the options provided in the table of :ref:`table_default_energy_carrier_weights_label`, as the default weighting factors to translate the energy carrier into electricity equivalent need to be defined.

 Energy conversion